RWGPS TRAINING

 Room Restorers: Help take down the tables and fold and stack the chairs.
 You don’t have to sign up in advance, just be around to help when we wrap up.

-Ride Leaders: Ride leaders for all star levels needed, +/– rides are also welcome.
+Ride Leaders: Ride leaders for open star levels needed, +/– rides are also welcome.
 Contact Tom if you are willing to plan and lead a ride.

 Additional details posted as available.